GDxU/ypilot/README-yp.md

     Oriented

 Describes things that have a non-trivial orientation.
-Used by the `Space` object for collision detection, and by `Interface` objects for drawing.
+Used by the `SpatialIndex` object for collision detection, and by `Interface` objects for drawing.

     Piloting